The Case for DtC Beer Shipping

 Introduction

-The wine industry has been shipping direct-to-consumer (DtC) for more than 15 years, and this once-novel market expansion has proven win-win-win for producers (business growth), states (increased tax revenue) and consumers (increased choice) alike.
+The wine industry has been shipping direct-to-consumer (DtC) for 20 years, and this once-novel market expansion has proven win-win-win for producers (business growth), states (increased tax revenue) and consumers (increased choice) alike.
 And yet, beer DtC remains a much narrower market.
 Why?

 Beer producers aren’t the only ones asking that question.
-Sovos ShipCompliant’s 2021 Direct-to-Consumer Beer Shipping report found that 84% of regular craft beer drinkers say they want to be able to legally purchase beer via DtC shipping to their home.
-Furthermore, the inequity with the current laws seems to displease most, with more than four in five regular craft beer drinkers (84%) saying that current beer shipping laws in the U.S. should be updated to make it legal in more states.
+Sovos ShipCompliant’s 2025 Direct-to-Consumer Beer Shipping Report found that more than four in five regular craft beer drinkers (83%) say that current beer shipping laws in the U.S. should be updated to make it legal in more states—as do 64% of all Americans age 21+.

 Sovos-ShipCompliant-lessons-from-wine-shipping

-DtC wine shipping is a $4.2 billion market as of 2021.
+DtC wine shipping is a nearly $4 billion market as of 2024.
 Because DtC shipping and three-tier distribution complement one another, the three-tier system has continued to thrive in its central role in alcohol distribution even as the DtC channel has grown.
-In fact, while DtC wine shipping has been in place for 15+ years, it makes up 10%-11% of total off-premise wine sales in the U.S. (as estimated by Jon Moramarco, managing partner at bw166).
+In fact, while DtC wine shipping has been in place for two decades, it makes up 8% of total off-premise wine sales in the U.S. (as estimated by Jon Moramarco, managing partner at bw166).

 The success the DtC wine channel has found has gone hand in hand with shippers’ commitment to following state regulations and tax requirements.
 DtC wine shippers participate in a safe, well-regulated market, complying with varying state regulations that include: